Graduate Student Unionization

 Collective bargaining normally happens in a series of meetings at which representatives of the union and the employer exchange written proposals for a collective bargaining agreement (also called a union contract or a labor agreement).
 Collective bargaining can take months and sometimes more than a year, especially if the two sides are negotiating their first agreement together.
 During this time, the National Labor Relations Act requires the employer and the union to engage in “good faith” negotiations over terms and conditions of employment, which are often called “mandatory subjects of bargaining.”
 This duty to bargain in good faith means the parties must meet, confer, and consider each other’s proposals.
 However, the duty does not require compromise, concessions, or agreement to any particular proposal, and it does not require the parties to reach an overall agreement.

-Representatives of both the University and the union will sit at the bargaining table.
-The University likely will be represented at the bargaining table by labor relations professionals and knowledgeable administrators.
-The union will pick its own bargaining team, which might include graduate students and representatives of the national union.
+Representatives of both the University and the union sit at the bargaining table.
+The University is represented at the bargaining table by labor relations professionals and knowledgeable administrators.
+The union picks its own bargaining team, which includes graduate students and representatives of the national union.

 Federal law does not mandate how a union or an employer determine their respective agendas for bargaining.
-Each side will develop contract proposals and strategies based on what they believe are their best interests.
+Each side develops contract proposals and strategies based on what they believe are their best interests.

 The National Labor Relations Act requires employers and unions to bargain collectively over “wages, hours, and other terms and conditions of employment”—concepts that the National Labor Relations Board (NLRB) and the federal courts have interpreted broadly.
 Due to limited rulings and a lack of established precedent, the NLRB and federal courts have offered little clarity as to what are “terms and conditions of employment” for graduate students whose teaching and research is part of their academic training.